- Create a virtual environment(avoid polluting the system-level Python environment)

 Adding Extra Model Paths

-If you want to manage your model files outside ofComfyUI/models
+If you want to manage your model files outside ofComfyUI/models, you may have the following reasons:

 - You have multiple ComfyUI instances and want them to share model files to save disk space